BenCaiello/PalmettoBUG/docs/source/Glossary.rst

    In PalmettoBUG, this refers to the fifth and last tab of the program, as well as the functions that are available there.
-This includes cell *neighborhoods*, *SpaceANOVA*, *spatial EDT*, etc. This is tightly associated with, and dependent on, the *analysis* portion of the program.
+This includes cell neighborhoods, SpaceANOVA, spatial EDT, etc. This is tightly associated with, and dependent on, the :ref:`Analysis` portion of the program.

 SpaceANOVA
 ^^^^^^^^^^

-   An R *package* whose method (see *manuscript*) was translated into Python for use inside PalmettoBUG.
-Briefly, it uses *Ripley’s statistics* + *fANOVA* to test the spatial associations of *clusterings* / cell types in a dataset.
+   An R package whose method (see https://pubs.acs.org/doi/10.1021/acs.jproteome.3c00462) was translated into Python for use inside PalmettoBUG.
+Briefly, it uses Ripley’s statistics + :ref:`fANOVA`` to test the spatial associations of clusterings / cell types in a dataset.

    Link: https://github.com/sealx017/SpaceANOVA